 This graph is modified from the

-Quantitative Trait Loci (QTL) are hypotheses that specific
+Quantitative Trait Loci (QTL) are tested hypotheses that specific

 chromosomal regions contain genes that make a significant contribution to

 the expression of a complex trait.
-Hypothesed QTL are supported with,
+Hypothesized QTL are supported with,

 or generally identified by, analyzing or comparing the linkage (degree of

 co-variation) of polymorphic molecular markers and variation of phenotypic

 trait measurements.
 The methods to localize a QTL includes whole genome

 scan of linkage between genetic markers and phenotypes with specific

 family structure designed for such analysis, and association analysis of

 markers (e.g. SNPs) with certain traits (e.g. genome wide association